 Our volunteers are not required to speak Spanish to participate in a SchoolBOX volunteer trip.
 If you know a few Spanish phrases or words and want to practice that is fantastic.
 In not, have no fear.
 We provide all groups with tour guides and translators for the entirety of the volunteer trip so you will always have someone to help you with conversations, instructions, questions and purchases.

 When it comes to volunteering, the more you give the more you get.
-Your fundraising will go towards your community project or a SchoolBOX program in that community.
+Your fundraising will go towards our programming and operations in Nicaragua.
 Fundraising before your trip will give you so much more appreciation for the work you will do when you are there and you get excited for what you are doing.
 You can know that you helped make it possible.
 The fundraising you do is tax deductible.

 Working in the community you will have many opportunities to interact with various community members.
 Getting to know the community is one of the most important aspects of the volunteer program.
 Whether you are playing with kids, or working alongside community members, the community is an integral part of the school construction project.

-Flights to Managua typically fly through Miami, Houston and Atlanta.
+Flights to Managua typically fly through Miami, Houston, Atlanta and Dallas.
+You can also fly to Managua from other Central America capitals direct.
 The main Airlines are American Airlines, US Airways, Air Canada, Copa, Delta and United.
 It is best to plan to arrive in the late afternoon or evening on the day that your trip begins and leave Managua in the morning on the day that your trip ends.

 Your $1500 USD trip fee includes you food, water, transportation, tour guides and accommodation for the duration of your trip.
 We make sure you have three meals a day since you will be very busy and need the energy.
 Purified water will be available at all times so you do not get dehydrated from the heat.
 All of the in-country transportation is provided so you never have to worry about how to get from A to B. Our tour guides and translators are with the group at all times to help you communicate with community members, the construction team or anyone else you might need to speak Spanish to.
 And finally, clean, safe and reliable hotels are also covered in the trip fee.
 We plan for double occupancy in hotel rooms.